FIAF/FIAFcore-docs/README.md

 **Deploy**

-The three images can be deployed by simply running
+The three images can then be deployed by simply running

 ```
 docker compose up -d